zruncho3d/tri-zero/INSTRUCTIONS.md

 * Do dry-run print to confirm presence of probe macro
 * Enjoy never having to level the bed again!!!
   * You're now able to build pretty much any printer, too, if you were able to build, wire, config, and debug this one.
 Congrats!
-* Post your baby's first steps to ``#tri-zero` on DoomCube.
-Zruncho wants to see your build!
+* Post your baby's first steps to `#tri-zero` on DoomCube.   `#build-showcase` and `r/VoronDesign` are great places too.

+Zruncho wants to see your build, as do others!!
 They're all unique.
 Really!

 # Helpful Tips